jaeungkim/portfolio-website-nextjs/posts/deploying-nodejs-to-aws.md

 2. Create Load Balancer

-Choose “Application Load Balancer”
+- Choose “Application Load Balancer”

-1. Name: Give the load balancer a name
+- Name: Give the load balancer a name

-2. Scheme: Internet Facing
+- Scheme: Internet Facing

-3. IP Address Type: IPv4
+- IP Address Type: IPv4

-4. VPC: Default
+- VPC: Default

-5. Mappings: Select two Availability Zones
+- Mappings: Select two Availability Zones

-6. Security Groups: Select the configured security group from above
+- Security Groups: Select the configured security group from above

-7. Listeners and routers: Add Two listeners, one for HTTP (port 80) and one for HTTPS (port 443)
+- Listeners and routers: Add Two listeners, one for HTTP (port 80) and one for HTTPS (port 443)

-8. Secure listener settings: Select the certificate that we recently created from the certificate manager.
+- Secure listener settings: Select the certificate that we recently created from the certificate manager.
 You can only select it after it has been issued.

-Step 3.
-Before saving, you need to create a Traget Group
+3. Before saving, you need to create a Traget Group

-1. Basic Configuration: Select “instances”
+- Basic Configuration: Select “instances”

-2. Name: Give the target group a name
+- Name: Give the target group a name

-3. Protocol: HTTP
+- Protocol: HTTP

-4. Port: 8080
+- Port: 8080

-5. Click “Next”
+- Click “Next”

-Step 4.
-Add a Record to the Load Balancer in Route 53
+4. Add a Record to the Load Balancer in Route 53

-1. Record Name: default
+- Record Name: default

-2. Record Type: A
+- Record Type: A

-3. Alias: Select “Alias” — After clicking alias you should see an option that says “Route Traffic to”
+- Alias: Select “Alias” — After clicking alias you should see an option that says “Route Traffic to”

-4. Route Traffic To: Choose “Alias to Application and Classic Load Balancer”
+- Route Traffic To: Choose “Alias to Application and Classic Load Balancer”

-5. Choose Region: Choose which region your load balancer is in.
+- Choose Region: Choose which region your load balancer is in.

-6. Choose a load balancer: Select the LB that you recently created.
+- Choose a load balancer: Select the LB that you recently created.

-7. Create the Record
+- Create the Record

-Step 5.
-Add rules to load balancers
+4. Add rules to load balancers

-Https: 443 and Http: 80
+- Https: 443 and Http: 80

-### Adding SSL for HTTPS